 Planets (Preservation and Long-term Access through NETworked Services) was a four-year digital preservation project co-funded by the European Commission under the Sixth Framework Programme.
 The project ran from 2006 – 2010 and built practical tools and services to help ensure long-term access to digital cultural and scientific assets.
 The Planets project founded the Open Planets […]

-Current digital preservation systems such as Archivematica and Preservica lack a common and consistent way to describe and execute preservation policies and actions at a technical level.
-Archivematica’s Format Policy Register (FPR) and Preservica’s Linked Data Registry (LDR) both define what tools and rules to use when doing digital preservation and whilst these two approaches […]
+Overview: Digital preservation systems generally lack a common and consistent way to describe and execute preservation policies and actions.
+For example, Archivematica’s Format Policy Register (FPR) and Preservica’s Linked Data Registry (LDR) both define what tools and rules to use, but they are not interoperable.
+Technical information cannot be shared between the two solutions and […]

 veraPDF is an open source conformance checker for PDF/A files.
 It is designed to help archives and libraries check that their PDF/A collections conform to the appropriate ISO 19005 archiving standard specification.
 Ensuring files adhere to the standard is an important step towards providing long term preservation for and access to digital assets. veraPDF is […]